o-t-w/blog/src/content/blog/managing-focus-with-the-navigation-api.md

 ---
 pubDate: 'Dec 11 2025'
-title: Focus Management with the Navigation API"
+title: Focus Management with the Navigation API
 heroImage: "/tab.png"
 description: "Managing focus when using client-side routing"
 ---